-A typical development process
+Typical development process

-- Analyze on training set how to best tackle the task. - 2.
-Develop approach based on some technique that tackles the task. - 3.
-Evaluate the effectiveness of the approach on the validation set. - 4.
+- 1. Analyze on training set how to best tackle the task. - 2.
+Develop approach that tackles the task. - 3.
+Evaluate effectiveness of the approach on the validation set. - 4.
 Repeat steps 1-3 until effectiveness cannot be improved anymore. - 5.
-Evaluate the effectiveness of the final approach on the test set.
+Evaluate effectiveness of the final approach on the test set.